MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Start-CMContentDistribution.md

 ```

 ### -DistributionPointName

-Specifies the name of a distribution point that is associated with the deployment package.
+Specify an array of distribution point names to which to distribute the content.

 ```yaml
 Type: String[]